Electric Castle: EC 7 - 2019

 Electric Castle 2019 was the first Romanian festival to implement a sign language translator for the hearing impaired with the help of Amber Galloway Gallego and her team.
 The sign language interpreters were positioned on a raised platform on the right of the Main Stage and translated all major acts.

 EC 8 - 2021*

-The eight edition of Electric Castle (EC8) should have taken place between July 14–18, 2021.
+The eighth edition of Electric Castle (EC8) should have taken place between July 14–18, 2021.